oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/notification.md

 ## Square

-Change the style of the notification with the `square` property so as not to have `border-radius` making it a rectangle
+Change the style of the notification with the `square` props so as not to have `border-radius` making it a rectangle

 </card>